min69u/Reforestation/README.md

-## Why don't you find hippopotamuses hiding in trees?
-## They're really good at it.
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.